ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 `VMID`](subnet-cli.md#subnet-cli-create-vmid), have the validator NodeIDs ready, as well as the genesis `json` file.

-An example of wizard command line could look like:
+An example of wizard command-line could look like:

 <!-- markdownlint-disable MD013 -->